100 Mile Wilderness — Maine's Most Remote AT Section

-The most remote stretch of the Appalachian Trail — 99 miles of boreal wilderness from Monson to Katahdin Stream with no road crossings, no resupply, and no way out but forward.
+The most remote stretch of the AT — 99 miles of boreal wilderness from Monson to Katahdin with no road crossings, no resupply, and no way out but forward.

 The 100 Mile Wilderness is the last and most demanding section of the Appalachian Trail.
 From the sign at the edge of Monson — “There are no places to obtain supplies or get help until Abol Bridge, 100 miles north” — to Katahdin Stream Campground at the base of Katahdin, the trail crosses boreal forest, remote ponds, a succession of 3,000-foot peaks, and Maine’s most dramatic river crossings with essentially no bailout options.